MediaComem/comem-archidep/TEST-MATTER.md

     * The `top`, `htop` and `free` commands.
     * How to retrieve the exit status from code.
     * What stream redirection is.
-    * The commands used in the pipeline exercice.
+    * The commands used in the pipeline exercise.
     * The list of Unix signals, or how to trap signals.
   * [Unix networking](https://mediacomem.github.io/comem-webdev-docs/2018-2019/subjects/unix-networking?home=MediaComem%2Fcomem-archidep%23readme)